Skip to Main Content

 By building a resilient, 22nd-century energy grid connected to 100% renewable power.

-We’re investing approximately $800 million to upgrade electric substations and install new transmission lines that will bring renewable and reliable power to our customers in New York City.
+We’re investing approximately $800 million in electric infrastructure, like substations and new transmission lines, enabling the retirement of inefficient, high-polluting “peaker” power generation plants, and facilitating the delivery of renewable and reliable power to our customers in New York City.

 Back to top

-The new Queens transmission line will strengthen and modernize the energy grid by addressing reliability needs created by the pending retirement of power plants reliant on fossil fuels in Astoria, connecting Queens to renewable sources outside New York City, and delivering 300 MW of clean energy by 2040.
+The new Queens transmission line strengthens and modernizes the energy grid by addressing the reliability needs created by retiring power plants reliant on fossil fuels in Astoria, connecting Queens to renewable sources outside New York City, and adding 300 MW of clean energy capacity.

 Back to top

-Live in Queens?
+Live near a Reliable Clean City Project Site?
 Here’s What You Can Expect

 You may experience:

-• Construction noise from jackhammering, digging, and repaving the streets
+• Construction noise from jackhammering, digging, installing manholes, and repaving the streets

 • Temporary relocation of bike and bus lanes, as well as traffic detours